 At the end of 2013, I handed in my notice for my full-time management position and walked away from traditional employment forever.
-It was not an easy decision to make and I did struggle with it for many years before I actually took the plunge and did it.
+It was not an easy decision to make and I did struggle with it for many years before I actually took the plunge and quit my job.

-Luckily, my husband was fully supportive of my decision and we were able to make the necessary adjustments to make this a reality for me.
+Luckily, my husband was fully supportive of my decision and we were able to make the necessary adjustments to our budget to make this a reality for me.
 It was a huge sacrifice for both of us to give up the income of a well-paying, second job.

 Here is the breakdown of how we put $3000 back into our budget every month: